 I spent the night at a motel in the small city of Hillsboro, which, incidentally, happens to be Edwin Davis’s hometown.
 And the next morning , I’d start heading back north.
 My first stop of the day was Miamisburg Mound.

 The huge mound is 68 feet high, 852 feet in circumference, and consists of over 310,000 cubic feet of earth.
-Its sheer size makes the green humps of Mound City look like a bunch of anthills in comparison.
+Its sheer size makes the green humps of Mound City look like anthills in comparison.

 The Miamisburg Mound is attributed to the Adena culture, the same civilization that likely built the Serpent Mound.
 That effigy mound was unique even for the Adena.
 Typically, Adena mounds were conical in shape, but none as big as this one.
 It may even be the largest conical mound in the world!
 And it’s been standing tall like this for over 2,000 years.

 The Miamisburg Mound became locally well known as soon as the earliest United States settlers arrived in the early 1800’s.
 The mound was eventually gifted to the Ohio Historical Society in 1929, and the state turned it into a tourist attraction in the 1930’s.
-Yet, over 80 years later, is baffling to think how few people know about it.
+Yet, over 80 years later, it’s baffling to consider how so few people know about it.

 Today, a modern staircase takes visitors to the top of the mound.
 I relaxed at the top for awhile, taking in the 360-degree views of rural Miamisburg.